Women can develop hypertension during pregnancy that can put both women and children at risk

 Without detecting, you may not know your blood pressure is increasing.
 High blood pressure can cause various health problems such as stroke and kidney disorder.
 Therefore, it is advisable for pregnant women to get a routine check-up.

 The normal blood pressure during pregnancy is less than 120/80 mm Hg.
-If the blood pressure higher than 130/90 mmHg or it is greater than on the top number from where a woman conceives it can be a matter of concern.
+If the blood pressure is higher than 130/90 mmHg or greater than the reading taken before pregnancy; it is a matter of concern.
 Hypertension in pregnancy is 140mm Hg or above than systolic, with diastolic 90mm or above.
-Mostly in the second trimester of pregnancy, a women’s blood pressure may get lower as the hormones encourage the blood vessels to get wide due to which the blood flow does not get high.
+Mostly in the second trimester of pregnancy, a women’s blood pressure may get lower as the hormones cause the blood vessels to get wide due to which the blood flow does not get high.

 Hypertensive Disorders in Pregnancy